 Report On More Than Just Downtime

 As we mentioned earlier, application performance is also important.
-Monitoring for uptime and availability instead of just outages will help improve the overall user experience and resolve many potential issues that may come up later.
-With Martello iQ’s rich integrations you’re able to view all your alerts from a single pane of glass, making monitoring more efficient.
+Monitoring for uptime and availability instead of just outages will help improve the overall user experience and resolve any potential issues that may come up later.
+With Martello Vantage DX’s rich integrations you’re able to view all your alerts from a single pane of glass, making monitoring more efficient.